Why study in the Netherlands?

 Exchange rates can change quickly and, while this value is correct at the time of writing, it's worth checking again before you travel.

 Loans, grants and scholarships are available for both home and EU students in the Netherlands.
 To find out about scholarships you can either search the website below or contact the Dutch embassy in the UK.Search for scholarships available in the Netherlands here.

 Tuition fee loans are also available.
 They are paid in 12 monthly installments and cover the cost of the degree.
 Two years after graduation you must begin to repay the loan, regardless of location or income.

 Other loans to cover living expenses are also available.
 Students under 30 who are working at least 56 hours per month, are eligible for a loan of €279.14 per month from the Dutch government.

 As a UK student in the Netherlands you are permitted to work for as many hours as you want alongside your studies without needing a Visa or work permit.
 However, while you are allowed to work, finding a job can be difficult.
 Generally, you need to be able to speak and have a good understanding of Dutch to be in with a chance or finding employment.

 What to expect from people

-In general, you'll find most Dutch people friendly and helpful but they also hold things like punctuality and politeness as being very important.
+In general, you'll find most Dutch people friendly and helpful, but they also consider punctuality and politeness as being very important.

-As a whole, society is non-hierarchical, consequently, students and teachers tend to have a very informal relationship where they dress informally and debate freely.
-University life, on the whole, is far less isolated than in the UK; student life, instead, is integrated into the whole of society.
+As a whole, society is non-hierarchical, consequently students and teachers tend to have a very informal relationship - with informal dress and free debate.
+On the whole, university life is far less isolated than in the UK; student life is integrated into the whole of society.